Chengdu Research Base of Giant Panda Breeding

-The Chengdu Research Base of Giant Panda Breeding (or simply Chengdu Panda Base) is a public non-profit breeding and research institute for giant pandas, red pandas, and other rare animals.
-It is located in Chengdu, Sichuan, China.
+The Chengdu Research Base of Giant Panda Breeding (or simply Chengdu Panda Base) is a government-funded non-profit breeding and research institute for giant pandas, red pandas, and other rare animals, located in Chengdu, Sichuan, China.

 Chengdu Panda Base was founded in 1987 by the Chengdu Municipal People's Government.
 It started with 6 giant pandas that were rescued from the wild.
 By 2008, it had 124 panda births, and the captive panda population has grown to 83.

 Its stated goal is to "be a world-class research facility, conservation education center, and international educational tourism destination."

+In February 2024, the institute made international headlines after it banned a 53-year-old male visitor for life for throwing unspecified objects into a giant panda enclosure.

 Partnerships

 Chengdu Panda Base has partnered with many organizations in improving ways to conserve giant pandas.
 For example, its partnership with Zoo Atlanta helped the zoo secure the loan of 2 giant pandas.
-To date, these 2 giant pandas, Yang Yang and Lun Lun, have produced five off-spring: Mei Lan in 2006, Xi Lan in 2008, Po on November 3, 2010, twins Mei Lun and Mei Huan on July 15, 2013 and twins Ya Lun and Xi Lun on September 3, 2016.
+To date, these 2 giant pandas, Yang Yang and Lun Lun, have produced five off-spring: Mei Lan in 2006, Xi Lan in 2008, Po on November 3, 2010, twins Mei Lun and Mei Huan on July 15, 2013, and twins Ya Lun and Xi Lun on September 3, 2016.